-For the upcoming start of production of the new model of the Sprinter van, Mercedes-Benz Vans brings new connected series-production technologies online.
+For the start of production of the new Sprinter, Mercedes-Benz Vans brings new connected series-production technologies online.
 Due to those technologies the variety of variants will increase, the production will be more flexible and more efficient and the employees benefit from the increasing digitisation in production.
 Between 2017 and 2025, Mercedes-Benz Vans will invest more than 200 million euros in the expansion of intelligent production.

 As part of our 'IntelligentProduction@VANS‘ strategy, we are now setting another milestone on the road to the fully connected 'factory of the future‘ for more efficiency and flexibility.
 We want to realise potentials throughout the entire production process with new technologies such as RFID.
 Our production operations around the world are to be fully digitised by 2025.

 For employees in logistics and production, it has been a long-pursued goal: knowing exactly where a particular component is at any given time.
 The benefits are obvious: This information allows them to respond flexibly to changes in the sequence, such as caused by delays in certain areas, and change plans on short notice.
 In addition, they always know the current warehouse stock.
 The quality assurance employees are consequently also always informed whether the right component was installed in the right vehicle.
 All that is already reality in the Mercedes-Benz Ludwigsfelde plant.
 The so-called RFID technology (radio-frequency identification) is used to track and identify the door mirrors and seats automatically and contactlessly via radio waves.